Annual Resale Certificate for Sales Tax

-- Rentals that will be re-rented as real property or tangible personal property.
+- Rentals that will be rented as real property or tangible personal property.

-You are responsible for using your Annual Resale Certificate correctly.
-You may not use your certificate to make tax-exempt purchases or rentals of property or services that will be:
+You may not use your Annual Resale Certificate to make tax-exempt purchases or rentals of property or services that will be used:

-- Used by your business or for personal purposes.
+- By your business or for personal purposes.
 (For example: furniture, office equipment, computers, or supplies.)

 |Type of business